Nipsu24/42_so_long/README.md

 ```
 All collectibles need to be picked up before the exit field is functional.
 The game can be closed by hitting `ESC` or clicking on the `x` of the window.

+## References
+The MLX42 library was downloaded from the following repo: (https://github.com/codam-coding-college/MLX42)
+The sprites for player, collectibles, floor and walls where taken from: (https://itch.io)